Productboxpk/Productbox-QA-Challenge/README.md

 ## Submission

-##### I would like you to understand how the bug cycle works: https://www.toolsqa.com/software-testing/defect-life-cycle/ and report bugs as per JIRA standards.
+##### I would like you to understand how the bug cycle works: https://www.toolsqa.com/software-testing/defect-life-cycle/ and report bugs as per JIRA standards (For Reference: https://www.youtube.com/watch?v=GWxMTvRGIpc.
 All the bugs you have identified should be considered as a seperate ticket.
 One ticket/bug can have sub-ticket/bug.
 In this particular app, we are assuming all bugs would be in ‘New’ state.

 ##### You need to submit a PDF document which has a table with ticket #, ticket description, ticket explanation, sub-tickets, and any other field that you believe is necessary.
 It should be easy to read and understand.
 The main thing is communication here so any bug you identified should be explained briefly.

 ## Bonus